Effects of Chronic Pain on Mental Health

 - Connect – Spending time with loved ones or even pets

-- Gratitude – Name one thing to be grateful for each day
+- Gratitude – Name one thing to be grateful for each day and keep a journal of it.

 - Ask for help – It is okay to ask for help when you need it even though you feel that you are asking all the time.
 Don’t suffer in silence.